Pace RSMS (aka Ta-Da Vehicle)An expandable electric car that promotes car sharing

 Development Process

-Overcoming langauge and geographic barriers, the Northwestern students within the Manufacturing & Design Engineering (MaDE) Program and Segal Design Program communicated with their global partners multiple times each week to advance the vehicle’s design.
+Overcoming language and geographic barriers, the Northwestern students within the Manufacturing & Design Engineering (MaDE) Program and Segal Design Program communicated with their global partners multiple times each week to advance the vehicle’s design.
 Over spring break 2016, the four Northwestern students traveled to South Korea with support from the Norman Design Fund and Global McCormick to work directly with their partner design and engineering teams.
 While there, the group attended an international electric vehicle expo to identify potential aspects they might integrate into the vehicle design as well as flaws to avoid.

 The expanding design of the TA-DA car necessitates a split frame design, which is both novel and inherently weaker than a traditional car frame.
 To ensure safety, the TA-DA team has worked with Northwestern mechanical engineering faculty members Michael Beltran and J. Alex Birdwell, as well as safety specialists from GM.